auag92/n2dm/README.md

 # n2dm
-Contains Dockerfile, notebook and assosciated content for making a jupyter notebook based interactive seminar presentation.
+Contains Dockerfile, notebook and assosciated content for making a jupyter notebook for the interactive seminar presentation.